tavaresgerson/adonisdocbr/src/docs/reference/database/table-builder.md

     .dateTime('some_time', { useTz: true })
     .defaultTo(this.now())

-  // Or define the precision
+  // Ou defina a precisão
   table
     .dateTime('some_time', { precision: 6 })
     .defaultTo(this.now(6))